SnehaAitha/RetailStore/README.md

 Ex : http://localhost:8080/api/bill/1

+//can be tested on rest clients like Post man, ARC (Advanced Rest Client).

 5.)
 The API request return the final bill amount for a bill id/order id.

 6.)
 The mock data has 4 Users with 4 Orders each wherein each order has 3 Products each.